Cer0x/DonationDiary_ASP/README.md

 <p style="text-align: center;">Map page</p>

 ## Technologies
 DonationDiary tech stack:

-- ASP .Net
+- ASP.Net
 - JavaScript
 - HTML
-- CSS
+- Bootstrap
-- PostGreSQL / SQL Express
+- PostGreSQL

 ## Running DonationDiary
 To launch the DonationDiary application

 1. Clone this repository to your local computer.
-2. Copy the database file and import it with Docker.
+2. Open the solution in VS2022
 3. Install all the required dependencies
 4. Launch the application.